tony-aw/tinycodet/README.md

 ## Import operator

-And finally, as the last functionality in the `tidyoperators` package we have the in-place operator `%m import <-%`.
-This operator requires a little bit more advanced knowledge of R.

 One can import a package and assign an alias to it in base R using:

 ``` r
 alias <- loadNamespace("packagename")
 ```

-Using a package alias, instead of using `library` or `require` has obvious benefits (i.e. prevent overlapping namespaces, clarify which function came from which package).
+Using a package alias, instead of using `library` or `require`, has obvious benefits (i.e. prevent overlapping namespaces, prevent overriding base/core R functions, prevent polluting the namespace, clarify which function came from which package).

 It does, however, have a drawback: you cannot easily import multiple packages under the same alias (actually, it is very possible, but it